Gangwolf/hncr/README.md

 ##### Items constructor:
 `HN::Item(type, count, &block)`

-* `type : String` One of the following symbols for the type of story:
+* `type : String` One of the following strings for the type of story:
 `new`, `top`, `best`, `ask`, `show`, or `job`.

 * `count : Int32` The number of stories to return.